arcadefire/lettuce/README.md

-# Lettux
-Lettux is a lightweight, Redux-like library that provides a structured and efficient way to manage the state of your application and maintain it in good health.
+Lettuce is a lightweight, Redux-like library that provides a structured and efficient way to manage the state of your application and maintain it in good health.

 ## Core Concepts
-At the heart of Lettux is the concept of a _Store_.
+At the heart of lettuce is the concept of a _Store_.

 It serves as a central repository for your application's state and provides a mechanism for interacting with and modifying it.